lino-framework/lino/docs/index.rst

 - :doc:`What is Lino? </about/index>`

-- Play with the :doc:`online demos</demos>`
+- Play with the :doc:`online demos </demos>`

 - Learn how to write your own Lino application by following the :doc:`/tutorials/index`.

+- See Luc's :doc:`Developer Blog <blog/2013/index>`
+  to get detailed news about what's going on here.

 - Stay connected by subscribing to the official
   `Lino Blog <http://blog.lino-framework.org/>`_

-- See Luc's :doc:`Developer Blog <blog/2013/index>`
-  to get the hottest news about what's going on here.

 - The final truth about what's going on is only
   `The Source Code <http://code.google.com/p/lino/source/list>`_